 DRAM 2351.
-Acting III.
+Acting III: Script Analysis and Fundamentals of Directing.
 (3-3-3)

 This course is a continuation of Acting II.
 Structured in a workshop format, the intent will be to focus on the principles, procedures, and practices of stage direction.
-Since acting and directing are inextricably related disciplines, students will serve as both the actors and the directors in the direction and production of ten-minute plays and one-act plays.
+Since acting and directing are inextricably related disciplines, students will serve as both the actors and the directors in the direction and production of tenminute plays and one-act plays.
 Lab Fee: \$20.00